What are reasonable numbers for productivity pulse?

 Are your activities well-covered by our default categorizations?

 If a number of your activities are showing up as "uncategorized" and you don't categorize them, your productivity pulse will fall more towards the absolute middle of the scale (50).
 Please visit this page to see all your uncategorized activities.

 Are you customizing scores and categories?

 We do our best to provide good default scores, but we cannot fit everyone's situation perfectly.
-A great example of this is the person who works in marketing who spends a lot of time on Facebook for their job.
+A great example of this is the person working in marketing who spends a lot of time on Facebook for their job.
 That would fall outside the criteria on which we base our default scores.
 If someone didn't update their scores to reflect this, their productivity pulse would have a much different baseline.

 How are you scoring your activities?